Pick the one you want most

 Relaxation training can help you relax your body and mind, making it easier to fall into a deep sleep.
 Insomnia can usually cause your thoughts to race and your body to feel stressed, so these techniques can help you calm down at the end of the night.

-Here are some techniques that are recommended to try during the course of cognitive behavioral therapy for insomnia:
+Research published in Applied Psychology: Health and Well-Being shows that relaxation exercises are recommended during the course of cognitive behavioral therapy for insomnia:

-• Breathing exercises can help to increase your mindfulness and get your body to a restful state.
-Typically, you’ll do exercises where you take slow, deep breaths.
+Breathing exercises can help to increase your mindfulness and get your body to a restful state.
+Studies in Psychosomatic Medicine show that typically, you'll do exercises where you take slow, deep breaths.
 With mindful breathing, you can regulate stressful emotions and bring your heart rate down before heading to bed.

-• Meditation can help you focus your mind, allowing you to let go of stressful thoughts for the night.
-Meditation also helps with your breathing, so you can combine this with your breathing exercises if you want.
-When you meditate, you can reduce your stress and anxiety before bed.
+Meditation can help you focus your mind, allowing you to let go of stressful thoughts for the night.
+Research in JAMA Internal Medicine demonstrates that meditation also helps with your breathing, so you can combine this with your breathing exercises if you want.
+When you meditate, you can reduce your stress and mental health concerns before bed.
 This makes it easier to fall asleep and avoid thinking negative thoughts.

-• Biofeedback monitoring can track your heart rate, temperature, breathing, and more.
-With biofeedback data, you can monitor how your sleep is changing from night to night, and you can find out if you’re improving.
+Biofeedback monitoring can track your heart rate, temperature, breathing, and more.
+Studies published in Biofeedback and Self-Regulation show that with biofeedback data, you can monitor how your sleep is changing from night to night, and you can find out if you're improving.
 Using biofeedback devices can also help you see if your other relaxation techniques are making a difference.

-• Progressive muscle relaxation helps you relax your body.
-It involves tensing and relaxing your different muscle groups.
+Progressive muscle relaxation helps you relax your body.
+Research in Behaviour Research and Therapy shows it involves tensing and relaxing your different muscle groups.
 You can also incorporate breathing exercises into your progressive muscle relaxation routine.

-• Autogenic training is a technique that helps you be more aware of your body and the sensations it feels.
-During autogenic training exercises, you’ll focus on specific parts of the body and let yourself feel and notice the sensations that occur.
+Autogenic training is a technique that helps you be more aware of your body and the sensations it feels.
+Studies in International Journal of Clinical and Experimental Hypnosis demonstrate that during autogenic training exercises, you'll focus on specific parts of the body and let yourself feel and notice the sensations that occur.

 Incorporating these habits before bed can help get your body and mind ready for sleep.
 Your body and mind will also begin to associate these rituals with bedtime, helping you to relax even further.